ably-labs/Ableye/README.md

 A channel can be set on a client by inputting a channel name and left mouse clicking the `Set Channel` button.

 Once a channel has been initialised, the channel can be subscribed to by clicking the `Subscribe All` button.
 After subscribing to a channel a window will appear to display events in realtime.
+It is also possible to attach or detach from the channel at any time by clicking on the `Attach` or `Detach` buttons.

 Presence can be interacted with using the `Announce`, `Get` and `Leave` buttons.